lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 **Sounds like a dystopian fantasy right?**

-This is the world we are heading into in the next two to three decades, and that is why it is critically important you understand the importance of physical cash in a free, functioning and technical society.
+This is the world we are heading into in the next two to three decades, and that is why it is critically important you understand the importance of physical cash in a free, functioning, and technical society.

 You have probably noticed the global trend that is making it harder and harder for us to use cash in our daily lives.
 In my home country, you cannot use cash to pay for certain goods and services (credit only).
 Coincidentally (or not) these goods and services are often controlled by, or directly attached or affiliated with a governing entity.
 There is also a risk of criminal charges for business owners willing to accept more than a certain amount of cash from a client, and it is illegal to hold more than a certain amount of cash in your possession, at all times.

 This global trend is being pushed relentlessly which is why it is important to understand what the absence of cash truly means for us, the people.

 Our world is functioning on exchangeable currencies, this was the way humans operated from the beginning of time.
 The actual currency and methods of payment changed over the years – if you go back long enough, you will notice we have used barter systems that exchanged goods and services for other goods and services.
-Throughout history, we have used rare gems like diamonds, rubies and sapphires – which are a finite natural resource.
+Throughout history, we have used rare gems like diamonds, rubies, and sapphires – which are a finite natural resource.
 We have also used precious metals like gold and silver – which are also finite, and therefore – hold value.

-Crypto currencies are another example of finite currencies (depending on each protocol), and therefore they hold value.
+Cryptocurrencies are another example of finite currencies (depending on each protocol), and therefore they hold value.
 However, in the past couple of years, I began to see signs that the crypto market is also being controlled and manipulated.
 So crypto-currencies are not a viable solution to the issue this article is about (they are just an example of a finite currency).

 **Notice the trend – throughout history, currencies have always held some sort of real-life bound value, that is finite.**